alanng0000/Doc/Doc/System/System/a.md

-# **Execute System**
+# System System

-Execute System executes compute op to do computation.
+System System executes compute op to do computation.

-Execute System consists of [Execute System Memory](Memory/a.md), [Execute System Compute](Compute/a.md), and [Execute System Effect](Effect/a.md).
+System System consists of [System System Memory](Memory/a.md), [System System Compute](Compute/a.md), and [System System Effect](Effect/a.md).

-Execute System has predefined kinds of compute op to do any computation.
+System System has predefined kinds of compute op to do any computation.